stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 This server is an HP Proliant Microserver GEN8.

 The storage is the following:
-- 1x Samsung 850 evo for the OS
+- 2x WD Red SA500 500Go
-- 4x Seagate Archive 8To
+- 2x Seagate Exos X16 16To

 ### Technical stack

 - Windows Server 2022 Datacenter with Veeam
-- Data : Hardware Raid 10 for the data
+- Data : Hardware Raid 1 for the data

 ## Internet connection